tide-foundation/Tide-h4x-for-Privacy/README.md

     }
    ```

 1. Run `dotnet ef migrations add Initial` to create a migration.
-Run `dotnet ef database update` to push the scaffolding to your local database.
+Run `dotnet ef database update` to create a sqlite database and push the required scaffolding.
 1. Run the vendor using `dotnet run`.
 Take note of the endpoint shown on screen.

 #### Account Creation